What does financial management and strategic planning look like for not-for-profits?

 While this may sound like over-investment in the finance area, a well-designed specialist solution will actually provide a positive return on investment through saved time and improved accuracy and timeliness of reporting.

 Who pays for overheads and how do you allocate costs?

-Overhead – it isn’t 4 letters and it is not on any list of banned words for corporate email servers that I am aware of.
+Overhead – it isn’t 4 letters and it is not on any list of banned words for corporate email servers that we are aware of.
 But in the NFP world, overhead is like a double 4 letter word!